BerkeleyLab/assert/README.md

 Error: Line truncated at (1) [-Werror=line-truncation]
 ```

-Some compilers offer a command-line argument that can be used to workaround this annoying limit, eg:
+Some compilers offer a command-line argument that can be used to workaround this legacy limit, eg:

 * `gfortran -ffree-line-length-0` aka `gfortran -ffree-line-length-none`